zauberwild/obsidian-ColoredAtom/README.md

 ## Installation

-1. Download obsidian.css to your Obsidian vault folder
+1. Download `ColoredAtom.css`
-2. In Obsidian, click Settings -> Plugins make sure `Custom CSS` is enabled
+2. Move it into your `.obsidian/themes` folder
-3. Pick either light or dark theme in Obsidian's appearance settings!
+3. Change your theme in the Vault Settings